Welcome to my musical journey.

 Back in California 12 of the 13 songs where made known by my Kawai GM-12.

-This instrument offers up ideas, a portal for my thoughts, solace and inspiration.
+This instrument has offered up ideas- has become a portal for my thoughts, solace and inspiration.

 I love this piano.
 It has been tailored to my liking.